 (iam populum non esse iusserit)

 The Normans (Normanni or “Northmen”) were the conquerors of Western France around AD 911.
-As reward for their conquests, these Viking warriors were granted a region to settle near the mouth of the Seine in Western France.
-It is now known to us as Normandy.
+As reward for their conquests, these Viking warriors were granted a region to settle near the mouth of the Seine along the West Coast of France.
+The area is now known to us as Normandy.
 The first Viking ruler of Normandy was Rollo, a formidable warrior who fought against Charles “The Simple,” King of the Franks.
 The seed of Rollo continued to rule the Normandy region for many years to come.

 The fourth descendent of Rollo was Robert Duke of Normandy (a.k.a.
 Robert “the Devil”), cousin of Edward the Confessor.
 One morning Robert was out riding when he spotted a woman named Arlette or “Herleva” washing her linen in a stream, perhaps near the castle in Falais.
 Despite being already married, Robert was instantly inflamed with the heat of passion like David when he first saw Bathsheba, and Robert carried Herleva back to his castle to live with him for the rest of his days.
 In 1027 she born him a son: William “The Bastard.”
 William resented being labeled a “bastard” throughout his lifetime.